MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 Our algorithm tells us that *Love Found* has a 85 percent probability of success.
 It would have had an even higher probability of success (94 percent) had it ended in May, and set a goal of $3,000 with more levels.

 *Renegade Repo* is an example of a project with a low probability of success.
 The campaign has features typical of unsuccessful Kickstarters: 1.
 It is longer than a successful campaign (45 days); 2.
-It is a video project, which fail more often than not; 3.
+It is a video project (Videos fail more often than not); 3.
 The fundraising goal is high at $65,000; and 4.
 It sets fewer than eight fundraising levels.

 ![model](../images/kickstarter/Renegade.png)